 Recognition of income and expenses

 METRO grants various types of standardised, performance-based rebates if certain predefined conditions are met.
 Examples include rebates for achieving certain sales volumes with a customer and for customer loyalty.
-As soon as it can be assumed that a customer fulfils the conditions for granting the rebate, a portion of the revenue is deferred and recognised as a contract liability.
+As soon as it can be assumed that a customer fulfils the conditions for granting the rebate, a portion of the revenue is deferred and presented as a contract liability.
 Such contract liabilities are derecognised when the rebate is redeemed by the customer or when the probability that the customer will enforce its rights is remote.
 The rebates are regularly redeemed by customers within one year of the respective recognition of a contract liability.

 Some of the franchise models offered by METRO include multi-component contracts with customers being offered a bundle of different franchise products and services.
-Individual contractual components are made available to customers in subsidised form, so that the entire agreed consideration is allocated to the individual components in accordance with the relative stand-alone selling prices.
+Individual contractual components are made available to customers in a subsidised form, so that the entire agreed consideration is allocated to the individual components in accordance with the relative stand-alone selling prices.

 In some cases, METRO acts as an agent for the delivery of goods or the provision of services.
 In these cases, METRO recognises the expected fee or commission as revenue.